dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 ---

-Running with Ollama / Llama 3 in place of OpenAI GPT4 Turbo:
+Running with Ollama / Llama 3:

-Install Ollama
+Install Ollama, then:

 $ ollama pull llama3
 $ ollama list
 $ ollama serve

-New window:
+In a new window:

 $ ollama run llama3
 >>> What's the capital of France?
 >>> /bye

----

-Admin interface

-$ streamlit run admin.py